freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

 To do:
  - change the link on the case page to say Download Original > At Resource.org
  - Check that the scraper still works.
+ - put the latest court data into the install script
+ - write a script to get docket numbers for the SCOTUS cases in the DB.
+ - make sure that the scotus scraper is filing the case/docket numbers correctly.

 When deploying:
  - need to migrate data: